InitialGAN: A Language GAN with Completely Random Initialization: Experiment

 \subsection{Experimental Results}

 Figure~\ref{fig:fed-coco} reports FED of different models.
 On the COCO Image Caption Dataset, MLE, ScratchGAN and InitialGAN can significantly outperform other compared models; the differences among these three models are not clear.
 On the EMNLP 2017 News Dataset, ScratchGAN and InitialGAN slightly outperform MLE, though the gaps between these three models are still limited.
+FED can not effectively capture the change of data qualities.

 To better evaluate the performance among these three models, we further compare their performance in LCR.
 The results are shown in Figures~\ref{fig:lcr-coco} and~\ref{fig:lcr-emnlp}.
 We explore the effectiveness of the threshold $\tau$ in LCR on Image COCO Caption Dataset.
 The results are demonstrated in Figure~\ref{fig:lcr-coco}.
 Although the values change significantly with different $\tau$, the rankings of different models are kept when $\tau$ is in a reasonable interval.
 According to Figure~\ref{fig:lcr-coco}, ScratchGAN is slightly inferior to MLE while InitialGAN can outperform both models.
 Figure~\ref{fig:lcr-emnlp} shows LCR on EMNLP 2017 News Dataset.
 InitialGAN gets the highest LCR among all three models.
 Unlike on Image COCO Caption Dataset, ScratchGAN outperforms MLE on this dataset.
 EMNLP 2017 News Dataset consists of long sentences and its distribution is more complicated.
 The exposure bias problem in MLE is more likely to happen, which leads to the poor performance on this dataset.